Gerlach and Ely Instructional Design Model

-The Gerlach And Ely Instructional Design Model

-The Gerlach and Ely model emphasizes the cycle nature of instructional design.
+The Gerlach and Ely instructional design model emphasizes the cycle nature of instructional design.

 The authors wanted to design a model which explained each component of the teaching and learning process while at the same time examining the relationship between the media and instruction.
 The model consists of ten elements and was constructed for teachers who both design and deliver instruction.
 The model is clearly defined and easily understood.

-The Designers of the model
+Designers

 The Gerlach and Ely instructional design model was developed by Vernon S. Gerlach and Donald P. Ely (1930 – 2014).
 Gerlach is an American Educator and writer who authored and co-authored books in the field of Education.
 Dr. Ely was an American professor and director of ERIC Clearinghouse on information and technology at Syracuse University.
 Dr. Ely also published and co-authored several journal articles and books and founded the ERIC Clearinghouse on information and technology.
 As an Educator, he was an advocate for instructional technology.
 Gerlach and Ely co-authored Teaching and the media, A systematic Approach (1971) where they introduced the Gerlach and Ely Instructional design model.

-Overview of the model
+Overview

 The model can be described as a mix of linear and concurrent activities that contains several steps which are seen as simultaneous.

 In education, the model is suitable for primary, secondary and tertiary levels and can be implemented with limited resources available to teachers.
 The model is most suitable for instructional planning and designing where objectives and content are predetermined.
 Both objectives and content are also synchronize and are the starting point of instruction.
 The model includes strategies for selecting and including multimedia during instruction.
 It is one of the few models that recognizes content orientation of many teachers.
 In the field of education, the model “has stood the test of time and has continued to serve the classroom teacher well”.